codesnerd/craigslist-ad-scraper/README.md

 * [Numpy](https://numpy.org/doc/stable/)

 ### Prerequisites
-* You should have Python 3 or Jupyter Notebooks installed and properly configured on your system.
+* [Python 3](https://www.python.org/downloads/) or [Jupyter Notebook](https://jupyter.org/install) should be installed and properly configured on your system.
 * Both `.py` and `.ipynb` files contain the same source code.

 ## 🎞 Demo